0xBU/workshops/stackMashingLab/readme.md

-# Welcome to the Stack Smashing Tutorial
+# Welcome to the Stack Smashing Workshop

 ## Background
 *DO NOT LOOK AT SOLUTION.PY UNTIL YOU HAVE COMPLETED THE STACK SMASHING, doing so is cheating*